rax-maas/blueflood/index.md

 There are a couple different ways that you can get started with Blueflood:

 ### Method 1: Docker
-Assuming git and docker installed:
+Assuming git and docker-compose installed:

 ```
 git clone https://github.com/rackerlabs/blueflood.git